jfriedlein/usrmat_LS-Dyna_Fortran/README.md

 ```

 ## Some notes on proper simulation and solver settings for testing umats
-The setup of an LS-Dyna keyword file for the comprehensive testing of umats feels like another "airport Berlin", and of course, this section is still "work in progress".
+The setup of an LS-Dyna keyword file for the comprehensive testing of umats is still "work in progress".

 To check the correctness of the umat (first ignoring the utan), you can use an explicit simulation as stated above.
 To check your implemented tangent, you must use an implicit computation and best get to the bottom of your resulting convergence rate (requires various solver settings, a snippet is given in the following figure).
 Nader Abedrabbo outlines some very good aspects in his UMAT workshop in the section on ["UMAT verification"](https://sites.google.com/site/aenader/umat-workshop/umat-verification) (unfortunately only for umat, not utan)